everett-lee/VoteModes/README.md

 ### Downloader Lambda

-The downloader Lambda fetches data from the House of Common's APIs, then converts the results to a format suited to the K-modes algorithm.
+The downloader Lambda fetches data from the HoC's APIs, then converts the results to a format suited to the K-modes algorithm.
 This Lambda is executed once monthly using a cron expression.